fbpx

 RX 4 Discovery Reading – Grades 1-12

 The RX 4 Reading program is a systematic and explicit program that focuses on the five essential components of reading: phonemic awareness, phonics, fluency, vocabulary and reading comprehension.
-This program systematically mediates students to effectively, efficiently, and fluently read and spell accurately, while also building vocabulary and reading comprehension capabilities.
-Students will also learn phonetic analysis, syllabication rules and spelling-rule application.
+This program systematically mediates students toward effective and efficient fluency in reading, spelling accuracy, vocabulary building, and reading comprehension skills.
+Students will also learn phonetic analysis, syllabication rules, and spelling-rule application.

 RX 4 Discovery Math – Grades 1-12